 Burial at Sea

-Sea burials are an option worth considering in Cayman.
-They are a natural and sustainable alternative to traditional burials and can be a thoughtful way to pay homage to the seas.
+With Cayman’s well-known seafaring history, sea burials are an option worth considering in the Cayman Islands.
+They are a natural and sustainable alternative to traditional burials.

 Cremation